-We want to obtain marginal gains of a process for various cache sizes without actually changing the cache configuration.
-In cache simulations, it has been known that different cache sizes can be simulated in a single pass [16].
+We want to obtain marginal gains for a process for various cache sizes without actually changing the cache configuration.
+In cache simulations, it has been shown that different cache sizes can be simulated in a single pass [15].
 We emulate this technique in hardware to obtain multiple marginal gains while executing a process with a fixed cache configuration.

-In an ideal situation, where the exact LRU ordering of each cache block is known, computing the marginal gain g(x) is quite simple.
+In any situation where the exact LRU ordering of each cache block is known, computing the marginal gain g(x) simply follows from the following set of counters: